starkbank/sdk-elixir/README.md

 ) |> IO.inspect
 ```

+**Note**: Instead of using Boleto structs, you can also pass each boleto element in map format

 ### Get boleto

 After its creation, information on a boleto may be retrieved by passing its id.